I’m a diplomat working for the European Union, specialising in international relations.

-I am an analyst, interpreting intelligence gathered from my network; I am a strategist, using my analysis to make policy recommendations; I am a communicator, talking to legislators, students, think tanks, foreign governments.
+I am an analyst, interpreting intelligence gathered from my network; I am a strategist, using my analysis to make policy recommendations; I am a communicator, influencing and informing legislators, students, think tanks, foreign governments.

 I write for a living: policy papers, briefings, speeches, ghost-written articles, letters, legislation.
 Most of this is in the public domain, though not under my name.
 That’s the nature of civil service work.

 However, I do write occasionally under my own name.
 As an engaged citizen with two decades’ experience in the Brussels and Whitehall machine, I have a personal contribution to make on many issues.
-I blog at ottocr.at, and am an active commentator on Twitter (I was listed as one of the EU Top Thirty on Twitter by blogger Jon Worth).
-You can see more by clicking the ‘writing’ menu at the top of this page or in the sidebar on the left.
+I blog at ottocr.at, I’ve contributed to the LSE Brexit Blog and to Policy Network, and I am an active commentator on Twitter with 16,000 followers (I’m one of Euractiv/ZN Consulting’s top #EUinfluencers, and listed in the EU Top Thirty on Twitter by blogger Jon Worth).
+I’m also a podcast host – my five star rated weekly Brexit podcast Cakewatch has several thousand subscribers.
+Find it on iTunes.